AdmiralEgg/admiralegg.github.io/collections/_projects/cosy-builder.md

 </figure>

 # Summary
-> Cosy Builder is a relaxing game about decorating a room.
+> Cosy Builder is a simple, relaxing game about decorating a room.
 [Play It Here](https://admiralegg.itch.io/cosybuilder)

 Cosy Builder was my first prototype after taking a career break and deciding to invest my time into making games.